etalu/DSA210FallProject-SleepDeprivedInternet/README.md

 ## Notes on AI Tools
 ChatGPT was used as a idea opener, for nothing else.
 All coding, analysis, and interpretation of data will be done by me.

+30 November 23:20 Update: Changed from Reddit to X for data collecting due to the nature of the platforms and X being a better one to see everything inside out.